preethamak/WEB3/README.md

 ```bash
 npx thirdweb create --contract --template forge-starter
 ```
-Decentralized Crowdfunding Platform
-This is a blockchain-powered crowdfunding platform that allows creators to launch campaigns with transparency and empowers contributors with complete visibility over their contributions.

 You can start editing the page by modifying `contracts/Contract.sol`.

 To add functionality to your contracts, you can use the `@thirdweb-dev/contracts` package which provides base contracts and extensions to inherit.
 The package is already installed with this project.
 Head to our [Contracts Extensions Docs](https://portal.thirdweb.com/thirdweb-deploy/contract-extensions) to learn more.